 Crowdsolving combines research, education, design, and implementation to solve real-world problems.
-We do this by empowering a global community of professionals, providing them with a venue to participate in projects with global impact.
+We do this by empowering a global community of business professionals, providing them with a venue to participate in projects that will have a global impact.

 The Value of Crowdsolving